Expressions, Variables & Constants

 Step 1.
-Load photo from the hard drive.
+Load photo from hard drive.
 Step 2.
 Resize photo to 400 pixels wide by 300 pixels high.
 Step 3.
 Apply sepia filter to photo.
 Step 4.
 Print photo.

 Swift code is just like this: a step-by-step list of instructions for the computer.
-These instructions will get more complex as you read this book, but the principle is the same: You are simply telling the computer what to do, one step at a time.
+These instructions will get more complex as you read through this book, but the principle is the same: You are simply telling the computer what to do, one step at a time.

 Each programming language is a high-level, pre-defined way of expressing these steps.
-The compiler knows how to interpret the code you write and convert it into instructions the CPU can execute.
+The compiler knows how to interpret the code you write and convert it into instructions that the CPU can execute.

 The set of tools you use to write software is called a toolchain.
 The part of the toolchain into which you write your code is known as the Integrated Development Environment (IDE).
 The most commonly used IDE for Swift is called Xcode, and that’s what you’ll be using.

 Xcode includes a handy document type called a playground, which allows you to quickly write and test code without building a complete app.
-You’ll use playgrounds throughout the book to practice coding, so it’s essential to understand how they work.
+You’ll use playgrounds throughout the book to practice coding, so it’s important to understand how they work.
 That’s what you’ll learn during the rest of this chapter.

-Creating a Playground
+Creating a playground